Harvest and Handling

 Pumpkins

 Pumpkins are mature when fruits have achieved normal size, are fully colored, and when the rind is hard.
 Stop watering 7-10 days before harvest to help dry out the vine and soil.
-Fruits should be cut from the vine at maturity leaving a 3-5-inch-long stem.
+Fruits should be cut from the vine at maturity, leaving a 3-5-inch-long stem.
 Generally, growers wait at least 2-3 days after harvest to allow time for the stem to cure.
 When moving, windrowing, or loading the fruits, do not grasp the stem to avoid breaking it off.
-Fruits can be windrowed and stacked like the winter squash before loading out of the field.
+Fruits can be windrowed and stacked like winter squash before loading out of the field.
 Avoid storage in the open to minimize sunburn damage and fruit softening.

 Watermelon

-Watermelons mature5-6 weeks after pollination (cultivar and temperature dependent).
+Watermelons mature 5-6 weeks after pollination (cultivar and temperature dependent).
 The indicators of watermelon maturity are rind sheen, strong color differentiation between the stripes, creamy yellow color of the ground spot, and drying of the tendril nearest the fruit.
 Thumping is less effective, but a dull or muffled sound can indicate over-maturity.
 Ideally, it is best to cut a few melons in various parts of the field and compare these to other maturity indicators.
-A refractometer can help determine fruit sugar content and the BRIX values measured should be above 10.
+A refractometer can help determine fruit sugar content, and the BRIX values measured should be above 10.
 Harvesting and marketing under or over-mature fruits can hurt consumer interest and demand.
-Fruit sugar content does not increase after harvest but red color does continue to develop after picking.
+Fruit sugar content does not increase after harvest, but red color does continue to develop after picking.
 Fields are often harvested over a period of 2 to 3 weeks and may be picked once or twice a week.

 To harvest watermelons, cut fruit from the vine, leaving some stem on the fruit.
-Watermelons should not be stood on end as flesh separation (hollow heart) can occur.
+Watermelons should not be stood on end, as flesh separation (hollow heart) can occur.
 Also, do not expose the ground spot to the sun to reduce sunburn.
 Over-stacking fruit piles can lead to bruising and compression injury both in the field and in storage.
-It is common to create small stacks of fruit in the field at harvest then to come later and load these into bins, trailers, or trucks.
-Typically, fruit are bulk loaded into 1000-pound cardboard boxes as these are easier to handle during loading, transport, and unloading.
+It is common to create small stacks of fruit in the field at harvest, then to come later and load these into bins, trailers, or trucks.
+Typically, fruit are bulk-loaded into 1,000-pound cardboard boxes as these are easier to handle during loading, transport, and unloading.
 Few watermelons are graded here in Utah, though specific markets may request some fruit sizing for their customers.

 Cantaloupe Honeydew, and Others

-Harvesting specialty melons like cantaloupe and honeydews is very labor intensive.
+Harvesting specialty melons like cantaloupe and honeydews is very labor-intensive.
 Melons need to be picked every few days and fields may be harvested over a period of 2 to 3 weeks.
 Length of harvest depends on vine quality, number of fruits, variety, and market demands.
 Fruit maturity takes 4-6 weeks after pollination depending on type, temperature, and season.

 Cantaloupe are ready for market when fruits are at “half-slip,” well-netted, and of appropriate color for the variety.
 Half-slip is when the abscission zone between the stem and the fruit is partially formed and it takes a slight pull to separate the fruit from the vine.
 Cantaloupe harvested at half-slip allows sufficient time from harvest to market so that fruits do not arrive overripe.
-Typically, fruit are loaded into 1000-pound cardboard boxes for transport to markets.
+Typically, fruit are loaded into 1,000-pound cardboard boxes for transport to markets.

 Honeydew melons are cut from the vine at maturity.
-Honeydews are ripe and ready for market when plants have achieved normal size, when the ground spot turns a creamy or a light yellow color, when a waxy “bloom” develops on the rind, when the blossom end softens slightly, and when small micro-cracks form near the blossom end.
-Honeydews do not form an abscission zone where the stem and fruit meet so other maturity indicators are necessary.
+Honeydews are ripe and ready for market when plants have achieved normal size, when the ground spot turns a creamy or a light-yellow color, when a waxy “bloom” develops on the rind, when the blossom end softens slightly, and when small micro-cracks form near the blossom end.
+Honeydews do not form an abscission zone where the stem and fruit meet, so other maturity indicators are necessary.

-Casaba, Crenshaw, and other specialty melons are cut from the vine at maturity.
+Casaba, crenshaw, and other specialty melons are cut from the vine at maturity.
 These melons are ripe when the skin color changes slightly from green to yellow and the blossom end of the fruit is slightly soft when pressure is applied with your thumb (similar to honeydew).
 Use a refractometer to test fruits for sugar content.
 Cantaloupe and specialty melons with BRIX values above 12 have sufficient sugar to meet market requirements.
 With all melons, cooling prior to shipping extends marketability, increases the time for the melons to reach maturity, and extends shelf life.

-Postharvest Care (Cucumber, Pumpkin, and Squash)
+Postharvest Care

 For more detail on storage, handling and ripening techniques of the different cucurbits, refer to the specific produce fact sheets available through the UC Davis Postharvest Technology website.
 These fact sheets are comprehensive guides to maintaining postharvest quality of the specific crop of interest.